yashyaks/create-py-app/README.md

 ```sh
 create_py_app create_project --framework 1 my_supervised_learning_project
 ```
-This will create a new directory named my_supervised_learning_project with the boilerplate code for a Supervised Learning project.
+This will create a new directory named my_supervised_learning_project with the boilerplate code for a new Supervised Learning project.